News

 These projects and ambitions will be developed in the exceptional context of preparations for the fifth centenary of the Collège de France, which will take place in 2030.

-My mandate will be guided by my attachment to this magnificent institution, the Collège de France, a unique place in the world whose singularity must be preserved: freedom of research and the willingness to share its results with everyone, free of charge and unconditionally.
+My mandate will be guided by my attachment to this magnificent institution, the Collège de France, a unique place in the world whose uniqueness must be preserved: freedom of research and the willingness to share its results with everyone, free of charge and without condition.
 This is more important than ever at a time when efforts to promote knowledge, objectivity and rational dialogue are under threat from all sides.
 I pledge that the Collège de France will continue to uphold these ideals, in keeping with the principles that led to its creation, while further expanding its influence, action and impact among researchers, decision-makers and the general public.
 The preparations for the 500th anniversary of the Collège de France, which have already begun and which I'd like to accompany right up to the eve of the event, will be an opportunity to identify the challenges to be met and the opportunities to be seized, so that our establishment can present itself in 2030 in its best light.

 Thomas Römer - Chairman of the Collège de France